Prepping for your upcoming phone interview and not sure what to expect? These five handy tips will help you nail it.

 This may seem obvious, but for situations where you think you might get a surprise phone call, we recommend not taking the call if you are out and about in public with plenty of noisy distractions.
 Ideally, you want to have a phone interview in a quiet and familiar environment whether that be at home, in an office, a computer room or university space.
 You need to find a quiet spot where you can prepare your notes, and most importantly focus.

-As mentioned, during your phone interview you want to find somewhere with limited distractions.
+During your phone interview you want to find somewhere with limited distractions.
 Just keep the essentials in front of you such as your research, your resume and other preparation like your key talking points and questions to ask.
 Some other helpful items include a pen and paper.
 This may be simple but it is definitely needed to jot down any important information or notes that you could forget after the phone call.
 Our tip is also to keep a glass of water nearby.
 Just like you see on talk shows, glasses of water are so helpful to get you through important chats.
 You may be surprised how dry your mouth can get just by talking.
 The last thing you want to be doing is worrying about a tickle in your throat or a dry mouth.
 Having a quick sip throughout the interview will be a life saver.

 The best way to get through a phone interview is to feel prepared and confident.
 If you are feeling stressed, look to your friends or family for support and to give you a confidence boost.
 Remember that it isn’t the be all end all.
 If you don’t get to the next round, there is always another job out there for you!